Senators doubtful as HSBC touts money-laundering fixes

 Levin later added that others would judge HSBC's accountability.
 "We are not in the prosecution business here, we are in the oversight business."

-The bank is still facing a Justice Department investigation, with a potential fine that dwarfs the record $619 million (395.5 million pounds) that ING ING.AS agreed in June to pay to settle similar claims.
+The bank is still facing a Justice Department investigation, with a potential fine that dwarfs the record $619 million that ING ING.AS agreed in June to pay to settle similar claims.

 Reuters own investigation into HSBC found persistent lapses in the bank's anti-money laundering compliance since 2010, after years of being scolded for lax practices.